Skip to content

-The MsgFiler Engine is an Apple Mail Plugin that is an optional add-on for MsgFiler 3.
-It speeds up mailbox loading and filing performance to remote IMAP mailboxes.
+The MsgFiler Engine is an Apple Mail Plugin that is an required add-on for MsgFiler 3 running on the latest versions of macOS.
+It speeds up mailbox loading and filing performance to remote IMAP mailboxes

+MsgFiler Engine is required to get the best performance out of MsgFiler on Ventura, Monterey, Big Sur, Catalina, Mojave, High Sierra, Sierra, El Capitan, Yosemite, Mavericks, and Mountain Lion.
 While it is highly recommended, if you are running MsgFiler on Snow Leopard or Lion, you do not need to install the MsgFiler Engine Mail Plugin in order to use MsgFiler.
-MsgFiler Engine is required to get the best performance out of MsgFiler on Mountain Lion.

 Download MsgFiler Engine